How to Do an SEO Audit, Step by Step

 Step 6: Look at your links and internal structure

-Count the internal links on a key page — the links pointing to other pages on your own site.
+Count the internal links on a key page, the links pointing to other pages on your own site.
 If important pages have almost nothing pointing to them, Google struggles to find and value them.
 A handful of relevant internal links (like the ones in this article) helps both people and search engines move through your site.

 Step 7: If you're a local business, check local signals

 If customers come to you or you serve a specific area, add a local pass: is your Google Business Profile claimed and complete?
 Is your name, address and phone number identical everywhere online?
 Are you collecting reviews?
-We go deep on this in what is local SEO — but even a quick check here surfaces easy wins.
+We go deep on this in what is local SEO, but even a quick check here surfaces easy wins.

 Step 8: Don't forget AI visibility

-Search isn't only Google's blue links any more — people ask ChatGPT and Perplexity for recommendations too.
+Search isn't only Google's blue links any more, people ask ChatGPT and Perplexity for recommendations too.
 Two quick checks: are you accidentally blocking AI crawlers (GPTBot and friends) in your robots.txt, and does your key content answer questions in clean, quotable sentences?
-The good news is most of the work above already helps here — we explain the overlap in GEO vs SEO.
+The good news is most of the work above already helps here.
+We explain the overlap in GEO vs SEO.

 Step 9: Prioritise, then fix